 Once the government finishes its appraisal, it must make a formal offer subject to numerous requirements.

 First, the amount offered cannot be lower than the appraisal itself.
-On the contrary, “courts have recognized that a prospective condemner may well pay a price in lieu of condemnation more generous than is required under the Constitution.”
+On the contrary, “courts have recognized that a prospective condemner may well pay the price in lieu of condemnation more generous than is required under the Constitution.”
 (Emeryville Redevelopment Agency v.
 Harcos Pigments, Inc. (2002) 101 Cal.App.4th 1083, 1107.)
 After all, if the property owner accepts the offer, the government is avoiding a costly and lengthy litigation process.

 With the offer come two mandatory items.
 The most important is a mandatory written statement, which gives a summary of the basis for the amount it established as just compensation.
 (Gov. Code § 7267.2 (b).)